Checkboxes and radio buttons

 Checkboxes

 Checkboxes let the user toggle a single option for switching a feature on or off.
 Each checkbox has a label to the right with the name of the option.
 Related checkboxes can be grouped with a common label to the left.
-Read more about the placement of labels (common mistakes to avoid) and checkboxes in the UX Guidelines.

 Use when: